📂 Batch Upload Rule

 For multi-file uploads, all files in the same batch should use the same source type (for example all JPG or all MP3).

 MP3 (MPEG-1 Audio Layer III) is a widely supported compressed audio format.
 OGG (Ogg) is an open audio container format.
-Explore our Universal Converter to convert other file types.
+Try our Universal Converter for other file formats.

 Quick rules and tips to get the best results.